portellam/deploy-VFIO/README.md

 work-in-progress

 ## Description
 Effortlessly deploy a VFIO setup (PCI passthrough).
-Multi-boot: Select a VGA device for Host at GRUB boot menu.
+Multi-boot: Select a VGA (GPU) device for Host at GRUB boot menu.
 VFIO: Run any Guest OS with PCI hardware as a Virtual machine (VM), with your desktop OS untouched.

 ## Why?
 * **Separation-of-Concerns**